Get notified of page updates

 Speak with a genetics professional

 Genetic testing can provide important, life-saving information.
-Seeing a genetics expert can alleviate much of the uncertainty about whether you should have testing, which test to order, and what the test results mean for you and your family.
-This is the most reliable way to obtain up-to-date information and to formulate a plan.
+Seeing a genetics expert can reduce the uncertainty about whether you should have testing, which test to order, and what the test results mean for you and your family.
+This is the most reliable way to obtain up to date information and to formulate a plan.
+A genetics expert will not try to talk you into or out of testing, but will support your decision.
+Genetic testing is a personal choice, but it's your choice.

-• If a doctor or a relative has recommended that you have genetic testing, but you have already decided not to pursue it, a genetic counselor can determine whether your decision is based on facts and in your best interest.
-A genetics expert will not try to talk you into testing, but will support the decision that you feel is right for you.
+• If a doctor or a relative has recommended that you have genetic testing, but you have already decided not to pursue it, a genetic counselor can help assure that your decision is based on facts and in your best interest.

 Ask your doctor for a referral to a genetics expert.
 If no expert is available in your area or if appointment wait times are too long, consider contacting one of the providers listed here, who can provide genetic counseling by telephone.